dpatuwo/GAProject1/README.md

-# Wild Gunman
+# Block Shooter

-Just your typical cowboy shootout simulator, based on the 1984 game by the same name by Nintendo
+Click on boxes, rack up kills.
+Based on the 1984 game "Wild Gunman" by Nintendo

-Sprite textures originally by Nintendo, extracted by http://mrpr1993.deviantart.com/